Plumbing Emergency Guide: What to Do Before the Plumber Arrives

 • Run a slow trickle of water through faucets during hard freezes to prevent bursting

-• Test your sump pump before rainy season by pouring water into the pit — it should activate immediately
+• Test your sump pump before rainy season by pouring water into the pit.
+It should activate immediately, and the discharge line should direct water 10 to 20 feet from your foundation.

 • Flush your water heater annually to remove sediment buildup